franciccone/franciccone/README.md

 👋 Hi, I’m Francisco!

 - 👀 I’m interested in Front-End Development.
-- 💪 I'm currently working on a [Coderhouse project](https://github.com/franciccone/gina-artesanias).
+- 💪 I'm currently working on a [Coderhouse project](https://github.com/franciccone/ecommerce-react) with React.
-- 🌱 I’m currently adding knowledge of JavaScript.
+- 🌱 I’m currently adding knowledge of JavaScript and React.
 - 💞️ I’m looking to collaborate on any kind of Front-End Development project to gain more experience.
 - 📫 How to reach me: [Gmail](mailto:franciscociccone4@gmail.com) and [LinkedIn](https://www.linkedin.com/in/franciscociccone/)
 - ⚡ Fun fact: I enjoy learning about new cultures.